Duchess Charlotte Frederica of Mecklenburg-Schwerin: Marriage

-During a long voyage to Germany in 1804, her cousin, the Danish Prince Christian Frederick of Denmark (later King Christian VIII), stayed for a longer time at his uncle's court in Schwerin, where he fell in love with the two-year-older cousin, Duchess Charlotte Frederica.
+During a long voyage to Germany in 1804, her cousin, the Danish Prince Christian Frederick of Denmark (later King Christian VIII), stayed for a longer time at his uncle's court in Schwerin, where he fell in love with his cousin, Duchess Charlotte Frederica, who was two years older than him.
 They married two years later, on 21 June 1806 in Ludwigslust in Mecklenburg.

 Portrait of Charlotte Frederica by Carl Frederik von Breda, c.
 1806.

 The young couple initially settled at Plön Castle in the Duchy of Holstein.
 It was here, that Charlotte Frederica gave birth to their first-born son, Prince Christian Frederick, who was born and died on 8 April 1807.
 From 1808 the couple lived in Copenhagen, where they took residence at Levetzau's Palace, an 18th-century town house which forms part of the Amalienborg Palace complex in the district Frederiksstaden in central Copenhagen.
 As their country residence they used Sorgenfri Palace, located on the shores of the small river Mølleåen in Kongens Lyngby north of Copenhagen.

 Nonetheless, their married life was problematic.
 Princess Charlotte Frederica was very preoccupied with the ideas that originated in the French Revolution and embraced the idea of individual freedom at a time of absolutism's assertion of hierarchical society.
 Her character was thought to be capricious, frivolous and mythomaniac.
 The lifestyle at court was rigid and traditional, and it did not suit her as she was used to a freer lifestyle from home and did her best to change that.
 One winter evening during a party that presumably bored her, she let the servants bring up snow and set about throwing snowballs.

 She was wasteful and constantly in want of money despite an ample apanage, forcing her husband to step in.
 If he protested, she overpowered him in front of the servants.
 Prince Christian Frederick also often had to apologize to the Crown Prince Regent for his wife's behavior.
 In a letter, he writes that he has had a serious conversation with her and that she has "realized her mistakes and promised improvement and that with a sincere heart, I am convinced of that."

 On 6 October 1808, Charlotte Frederica gave birth to their second son and only surviving child, Prince Frederick Carl Christian, the future King Frederick VII of Denmark, who was called Fritz by his mother throughout his life.
 Her joy at motherhood was great, but did not change her behavior.